Western e-HEaLth patient information portal for Pregnancy

 The ultimate aim of this project is to promote safe and successful pregnancies by improving knowledge about pregnancy and facilitating health-seeking behaviour when problems arise.
 Particularly vulnerable patient groups who could most benefit, include those from non-English speaking backgrounds.

-Prof David Story
+Professor David Story

 Dr Oliver Daly

-Prof John Hajek
+Professor John Hajek

-A/Prof Robyn Woodward-Kron
+Associate Professor Robyn Woodward-Kron

 Dr Jo-Anne Hughson